Understanding Lupus (SLE)

 Why CAR-T for Lupus?

-Studies and early clinical trials have shown that B-cell depletion using CAR-T cells can lead to significant and sustained remission in patients with severe lupus and even cure.
-In many cases, symptoms have improved dramatically and steroid dependency has been reduced or eliminated.
+Studies and early clinical trials have shown that B-cell depletion using CAR-T cells can lead to significant and sustained remission in patients with severe lupus, and in some cases, long-term disease control approaching cure.
+Many patients experience dramatic improvement in symptoms, with a substantial reduction—or complete elimination—of steroid dependence.

-For patients with SLE who have exhausted conventional options, CAR-T offers a real chance at regaining quality of life — with less reliance on chronic immunosuppression.
+For patients with systemic lupus erythematosus (SLE) who have exhausted conventional treatment options, CAR-T therapy offers a meaningful opportunity to regain quality of life while reducing the need for ongoing immunosuppression.

 CAR-T Clinical Trial for Lupus at Sheba Medical Center